jradavenport/seti.news/about.md

 #### *Fine Print*
 Note: SETI.news uses cookies and basic traffic analytics to track page views.
 We do this so we can understand where visitors are coming from, and which pages/posts they are interested in.
 For more information about the cookies being used, or to opt out, visit [this page](http://statcounter.com/about/cookies/).

+James Davenport is supported by a Postdoctoral Fellowship from the National Science Foundation.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.